openstack-archive/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/plugin-node-roles/hot-pluggable.rst

 or storage plugins.
 These plugins can only be installed before deploying an environment.

-Defining tasks for exisiting roles in a hot-pluggalbe plugin executes these tasks with the corresponding roles if these nodes are installed after the plugin is enabled.
+Defining tasks for existing roles in a hot-pluggable plugin executes these tasks with the corresponding roles if these nodes are installed after the plugin is enabled.
 This option, however, is error-prone, as you cannot differentiate between the nodes deployed before and after the plugin is enabled.
-In this case, nodes have the same role but different fucntionality.
+In this case, nodes have the same role but different functionality.

 The recommended use case for a hot-pluggable plugin is to add a node with a plugin-specific role to an already existing environment.

-An application-level plugin must have the ``is_hotpluggable`` attribute set to ``true`` in the ``metadata.yaml`` file:
+An application-level plugin must have the ``is_hotpluggable`` attribute set to ``true`` in the :ref:`metadata.yaml` file:

 .. code-block:: ini